patriciogonzalezvivo/glslViewer/README.md

 * `view3d`: returns the position of the camera, the up-vector and the center of the object;

-* `screenshot [filename]`: save a screenshot of what's being rendered.
+* `screenshot,[filename]`: save a screenshot of what's being rendered.
 If there is no filename as argument will default to what was defined after the `-o` argument when glslViewer was launched.

 * `q`, `quit` or `exit`: close glslViewer

 ## glslViewer conventions